fintechsteve/modeling-volatility/README.md

 3. Splitting the sample and saving some for out of sample testing.
 Basic validation.

 4. Strategy 1:
-  1. **Part 1 - Intro to Turbulence**.
+  1. **Part 1** - Intro to Turbulence.
 Why its used.
 Rough theory behind it.
 Choice of parameters.
 How to calculate (Static)
-  2. **Part 2 - Creating a model and metric of success**: Dynamic asset allocation. mapping between signal and weight.
+  2. **Part 2** - Creating a model and metric of success: Dynamic asset allocation. mapping between signal and weight.
 Alternative metrics (correlation between w and retsq, RMSE).
 Role of benchmark and model bias.
 Role of insample vs out of sample (some of the pitfalls).

 5. Strategy 2:
-  1. **Part 1 - Introduction to GARCH Estimation**: Why it is used.
+  1. **Part 1** - Introduction to GARCH Estimation: Why it is used.
 Theory behind it and estimation. p and q parameters, look back window.
 How to calculate (Static) - Sonya
-  2. **Part 2 - GARCH revisited**: Forward estimation and challenges of multi-day estimation. - Sonya
+  2. **Part 2** - GARCH revisited: Forward estimation and challenges of multi-day estimation. - Sonya

 8. Strategy 3:
-  1. **Part 1 - Naive machine learning (Gradient boost)**: Linear only.
+  1. **Part 1** - Naive machine learning (Gradient boost): Linear only.
 Linear and squared.
-  2. **Part 2 - Strategy 3+**: Portfolio of models.
+  2. **Part 2** - Strategy 3+: Portfolio of models.
 Philosophy of models as securities in a portfolio.
 Simple just using outputs of models.
 More complex using models plus X, X^2.
 Weight normalization.

 9. Improved methods of model validation and discussion of backtesting best practices. k-folds.
 Deviation between data science theory and finance practice.
 (Third Culture editorial)